 If you are acquainted with our healthcare system, you know that it is highly reliant on private enterprise.
 Even Obamacare, or the Affordable Care Act, relies on private health insurance firms to provide government-regulated plans through one marketplace.
 However, government-funded healthcare programs such as Medicaid, CHIP, and Medicare continue to provide discounted or free health care to individuals who qualify.
 Bernie aims to make these federal programs open to all, not only those currently eligible.

 The terms “Medicare for All” and “Single-Payer” are interchangeable.
 Both want the government’s healthcare business to be administered and regulated, with private health insurance firms removed from the equation.
-America would accomplish this by entirely funding all medical costs in the United States with taxpayer money, ensuring everyone accesses to health care.
+Medicare for All is a single-payer system of universal health care, which would provide coverage for all Americans without requiring a person to purchase insurance from private insurers.
+Single-payer systems are typically funded through tax revenue and pool resources across different geographical areas.
+Benefits would include no out-of-pocket costs like copays and deductibles, dental, vision, and mental health services covered in the plan, as well as access to long-term services.
+Private insurance plans could still be an option for those who prefer more comprehensive coverage, but their main purpose would be supplemental rather than primary coverage.
+America would accomplish this by entirely funding all medical costs in the United States with taxpayer money, ensuring everyone access to health care.
 Although it is a contentious issue in the United States, most developed countries have already embraced a single-payer healthcare system.
 So, why is the United States so hesitant to implement a single-payer healthcare system when so many other industrialized countries have done so?

 It’s critical to understand why people fight on both sides of the single-payer healthcare debate, whether you’re for or against it.
 Both sides of the debate have real advantages and disadvantages that we must address.
 Hopefully, after reading this, you will have a better understanding of the topic and will be able to explore a little more to come to your conclusions.